Questions & Answers about COVID-19 Vaccination

+YES.
 There are many reasons why the COVID-19 vaccines could be developed so quickly, but in no way was it rushed.

 Here are just a few:

-The mRNA technology behind the COVID-19 vaccine has been in development for nearly two decades.
+NO. The mRNA technology behind the COVID-19 vaccine has been in development for nearly two decades.
 This technology was created specifically to help respond quickly to a new pandemic illness (for example, COVID-19).